-BOARD OF DIRECTORS AND STAFF
+BOARD OF DIRECTORS

 The Kruckeberg Botanic Garden Foundation maintains and preserves the Kruckeberg Botanic Garden in partnership with the City of Shoreline.
-Kruckeberg Botanic Garden is seeking new board members to help in this effort.
-The Kruckeberg Botanic Garden is a four-acre public garden showcasing Pacific Northwest native plants and rare non-native species in a naturalistic woodland setting.
+The Garden offers events, educational programming, a plant nursery, and a free-admission, 4-acre garden that showcases Pacific Northwest native plants and rare non-native species in a naturalistic woodland setting.

-• Focus on fundraising to further the goals of the foundation
+- Focusing on fundraising to further the goals of the foundation

 Open Fridays, Saturdays, and Sundays.